ashefor/filmHub/README.md

 # FilmHub

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3 and Firebase through [Angular Fire](https://github.com/angular/angularfire).

+The Firebase was used as a backend for users and users favorite movie(s)

 ## Development server